genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/05_tokens/02_typography.md

 ## Body font

-The base typeface for most of the components.
+This the base typeface for most of the components.
 You can modify the default as needed.

 ```ts
 export const bodyFontValue = '"Segoe UI", Arial, Helvetica, sans-serif';